 The Extended Slow-Down (30-45 minutes)

-- Use a French press or Moka pot for a fuller experience
+Use French press or Moka pot.

 The Social Ritual (for couples or roommates)